Harald Glööckler: Career

-In the year 2000 Glööckler moved from Stuttgart to Berlin.
+In 2000, Glööckler moved from Stuttgart to Berlin.
 There, in 2002, he equipped the Christmas revue Jingle Bells at the Friedrichstadt-Palast with his creations and designed around 350 costumes for the dancers.
-In 2003, he received the award Berliner Bär from tabloid B.Z, and the Berlin city magazine tip, elected him among the "100 most embarrassing Berlineans".
+In 2003, he received the award Berliner Bär from the tabloid B.Z, and the Berlin city magazine tip, elected him among the "100 most embarrassing Berlineans".
 In 2009, he launched the 5000 Euro Harald Glööckler Angel Award, honoring every year women who excelled in humanity and social commitment.
 In 2011 Glööckler designed his own jewelry collection for the discounter Lidl.
 In 2012 he created women's clothing and accessories in cooperation with the mail-order company bonprix and also rolled out his own wallpaper collection.
 In 2013, a collection followed in cooperation with the menswear label Masterhand, which was presented for the first time on 15 June 2013 at the wedding fair Interbride.
 His first collection of lamps called "Glööckler by EGLO", which was turned into life in cooperation with EGLO Leuchten, could be seen for the first time at the 2014 Light+Building fair.
-At the end of January 2015 Glööckler presented a napkin collection, which he designed exclusively for the Duni company.
+At the end of January 2015, Glööckler presented a napkin collection, which he designed exclusively for the Duni company.
 In April 2015, the designer presented his paintings and sculptures for sale for the first time at a large vernissage in Berlin's Galerie Mensing.
 The works cost up to 50 000 euros.

-Since 2015, Glööckler lives with his business partner and life partner Dieter Schroth in Kirchheim an der Weinstraße.
-Since 11 February 2015 they live in a registered life partnership.

-On behalf of the German Bible Society Glööckler designed a book slipcase for the new Bible edition that was issued on the occasion of the 500th anniversary of the reformation in 2017.
-He is a baptized Protestant, has left the church, but still identifies himself as a devout Christian who prays and reads the Bible regularly.
+On behalf of the German Bible Society, Glööckler designed a book slipcase for the new Bible edition that was issued on the occasion of the 500th anniversary of the reformation in 2017.